- At a Glance

 We are experts in care and support for vulnerable adults.
 We are registered with and regulated by the Care and Quality Commission (CQC) and were last inspected in 2016 when we were rated as Good.

-We’re very proud to have a dedicated in-house behavioural team with many years’ experience in the care and support field and training from the world renowned Tizard Centre and the Institute of Applied Behavioural Analysis.
+We’re very proud to have a dedicated in-house behavioural support team with many years’ experience in the care and support field and training from the world renowned Tizard Centre and the Institute of Applied Behavioural Analysis.
 Being able to call on this expertise rather than having to involve the NHS leads to faster decisions for the people we work with and support that is much more responsive to their needs.
-We also work closely with Dr John Biddulph, specialist provider of Autism and Asperger’s training.
+We have also worked closely with Dr John Biddulph, specialist provider of Autism and Asperger’s training.

-When a person with support needs is introduced to us they are assessed by the behavioural team who then work with the local authority to translate their requirements into support hours.
+When a person with support needs is introduced to us they are assessed by the behavioural support team who then work with the local authority to translate their requirements into support hours.
 Then our operations team build a programme of support around that person and we do our best to match their wants, wishes, needs and interests to one of our support workers.

 Frontier Support is on a range of frameworks across London and the South East but can also work outside these and our services can be funded in a variety of ways :